sprlightning/LCDWIKI-drivers-idf/README.md

 ## 基本信息

 This is a library for the SPI lcd display.
+Include LCDWIKI_SPI & LCDWIKI_GUI.

 This library support these lcd controller:
 - ILI9325